 Once you have decided which path appeals to you, it’s time to begin researching.
 And know, right now, that this is a journey that will take all your life.
 A witch never stops learning.
 Not ever.
-There are always new things to study, new pathways of interest.
-And all your real life experiences will be incorporated into your increasing body of knowledge.
+There are always new things to study, and new pathways of interest.
+And all your real-life experiences will be incorporated into your increasing body of knowledge.

 Start With a Good Book

 Your first step is to get yourself a really good book about witchcraft.
 Not one that’s full of fluff, but one that covers the basics in a sensible and down-to-earth way.
 My recommendation has to be Lisa Chamberlain’s “Wicca for Beginners”.
 It’s not just for Wiccans either.
 The book covers the history of Wicca (which is fairly modern as you will discover), beliefs, celebrations, the Wheel of the Year, other occult systems, magic and its basis in science, rituals, and spellwork, and how to use all your new-found knowledge.
 It’s an easy read, and if you have the print version, I highly recommend that you scribble in the margins, make notes of any questions, and add your own observations.
 If Wicca is your chosen path, then you can follow on with any or all of Lisa Chamberlain’s books.
 They are all straightforward, comprehensive and a good basis for your witchy library.